IBM/aspera-cli/docs/README.md

 Shorter commands can be specified if a configuration preset was created as shown previously.

-For example the timeout value can be differentiated depending on the option: event versus scan:
+For example, the timeout value can be differentiated depending on the command: event versus scan:

 ```shell
 case "$*" in *trev*) tmout=10m ;; *) tmout=30m ;; esac